Xian (Taoism): The character and its variants

-The word is written with three characters 僊, 仙, or 仚, which combine the logographic "radical" rén with two "phonetic" elements (see Chinese character classification).
-The oldest recorded xiān character, 僊, includes a xiān ("rise up; ascend") phonetic, reflecting the idea that immortals could "ascend into the heavens".
+The word is written with three characters (僊, 仙, or 仚) which combine the logographic radical ren with two phonetic elements (see Chinese character classification).
+The oldest recorded xian character includes a qian phonetic, reflecting the idea that immortals could "ascend into the heavens".
 (Compare combining this phonetic and the motion radical.)
-The usual modern character 仙, and its rare variant 仚, have a phonetic.
+The usual modern character (仙), and its rare variant (仚), have a phonetic.
 For a character analysis, Schipper interprets "'the human being of the mountain,' or alternatively, 'human mountain'.
 The two explanations are appropriate to these beings: they haunt the holy mountains, while also embodying nature."